GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 Roadmap features
 Signup and payments page for group music workshops.
 Automatic student waiting list, which can be easily activated/deactivated as required.
-Improvements to the opacity effect around the hero image.
-Additional content for music.html and resources.html pages.
-MP3 audio and PDF document files.

 Known issues and potential solutions-
 -Issue: navbar dropdown menu always appears on the left side.
 It would sometimes look better positioned on the right.